alecchendev/calculator/docs.md

 You cannot set a bulitin unit as a variable/unit alias: km = lb

+### User defined units

+You can also define your own units: addunit liter

+For now you cannot define conversions between user defined units and other units, but otherwise they will compose with other units normally.

 ### All currently supported units

 Only the abbreviations are documented here, but full unit names are also supported,